compulim/web-speech-cognitive-services/README.md

 Microsoft Azure [Cognitive Services Speech Services](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services/) service provide speech recognition with great accuracy.
 But unfortunately, the APIs are not based on Web Speech API.

-This package will polyfill Web Speech API by turning Cognitive Services Bing Speech API into Web Speech API.
+This package will polyfill Web Speech API by turning Cognitive Services Speech Services API into Web Speech API.
 We test this package with popular combination of platforms and browsers.

 # How to use

 For production build, run `npm install web-speech-cognitive-services`.

 For development build, run `npm install web-speech-cognitive-services@master`.

+> Since [Speech Services SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-js-browser) is not on NPM yet, we will bundle the SDK inside this package for now.
+When Speech Services SDK release on NPM, we will define it as a peer dependency.

 ## Polyfilling vs. ponyfilling